llvm/llvm-project/llvm/docs/LangRef.rst

 A ``cmpxchg`` instruction can also take an optional ":ref:`syncscope <syncscope>`" argument.

-The alignment must be a power of two greater or equal to the size of the `<value>` type.
+Typically, the alignment must be a power of two greater or equal to the size of the `<value>` type, or the AtomicExpand pass will convert it to a libcall.

 The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
 If unspecified, the alignment is assumed to be equal to the